 We would advise anyone researching living in or relocating to Turkey to always check with the relevant offices and departments for the latest requirements and information.
 It is our experience that some of the details on many of these subjects are constantly changing.
-We also recommend you visit http://www.mymerhaba.com
+We also recommend you visit the Facebook page Doc Martin Redman.

-A tourist visa issued at the airport on entry into Turkey entitles you to stay in Turkey for 90 days including multiple entry and exist during the 90 days.
+A tourist visa (or now we should say entry) into Turkey entitles you to stay in Turkey for 90 days in 180 days including multiple entry and exist during the 90 days.
 You must however leave Turkey before the 90 days expires.

 In addition a residents visa also always you to:

 - Apply for a telephone connection in your own name

 - Import you household contents from the UK to Turkey without paying import duties and taxes

 - To purchase and register a vehicle in your own name

 - To join the Turkish social security system